sourcier/sourcier-web/readme.md

 ## Development

-You can recompile the assets by running the gulp watch command:
+You can run the development server by running gulp:

 ```bash
 $ cd sourcier-web
 $ gulp
 ```

+Gulp will monitor for code changes, recompile the sass files and reload the server if required.

 View templates are written using [Swig](http://paularmstrong.github.io/swig/docs).